-GUESTSReturn inside Do business as usual
+Return inside Do business as usual

-Lock outside doors Increase situational awareness Account for guests and staff Do business as usual
+Account for guests and staff Do business as usual

 LOCKDOWN!
 Locks, lights, out of sight.
+GUESTS

-Move away from sight Maintain silence Do not open the door Prepare to evade or defend
+Move away from sight Maintain silence Do not open the door Prepare to evade or defend STAFF

-Lock interior doors Turn out the lights
+Lock interior doors

-Move away from sight
+Turn out the lights Move away from sight Do not open the door Maintain silence

-Do not open the door Maintain silence Account for guests and staff Prepare to evade or defend
+Account for guests and staff

+Prepare to evade or defend

 EVACUATE!
-(A location may be specified)
+(A location may be specified) GUESTS STAFF

-Evacuate to specified location Bring your phone nstructions may be provided about retaining or leaving belongings Lead guests to specified location Account for quests and staff Notify if missing, extra or injured people
+acuate to specified location Bring your phone nstructions may be provided about retaining or leaving belongings

+Lead guests to specified location Account for guests and staff Notify if missing, extra or injured people